mukhes3/UNCURL_release/README.md

 k - No. of cell types expected in the dataset
 Dist - Sampling distribution of the dataset.
 The current options are 'Poiss' (Poisson),'NB' (Negative Binomial) and 'ZIP' (Zero Inflated Poisson) but 'ZIP' is still in beta mode.
 The default is 'NB'.
 M0 - Initial guess for means (dimension 'genes X cell types'), if available.
 Enter [] if you don't know any.
-Reps - No. of multiple repeats to try.
-The parameters corresponding to the lowest log likelihood were selected.
+Reps - No. of unsupervised repeats to perform.
+The parameters with the lowest log-likelihood value are chosen.
+In case of semi-supervision this can be set to 0.
 eps (optional) - function tolerance . default : 1e-4.
 IterMax (optional) - Maximum iterations. default : 10.